Shinmera/promptfont/CONTRIBUTING.md

 - The glyph has been merged down to a single object
 - The glyph has no outline and has an opaque black fill
 - Any text within the glyph is written with Xolonium / PromptFont itself
+- The file name fits into the existing naming scheme.
+Particularly:
+  - You use the abbreviations L R U D for left right up down, etc.
+  - Everything is lowercase except for abbreviations like L R U D LD UD S1 ZR etc.
+  - The files are hyphenated

 Once you've added the glyphs, please open a pull request and we will handle importing the glyph into the font and updating the metadata files.